 Of course, one of the major reservations businesses have when it comes to making a multilingual site is the supposed complexity and difficulty of such a project.
 And in most instances, they’d be right – achieving a multilingual site isn’t always a walk in the park.

 However, the Weglot multilingual solution goes against the grain when it comes to making a multi-language site, meaning you can have your multilingual website up and running in minutes!
-(You can start your free trial of Weglot).
+(You can start your 14-day free trial of Weglot).

 Notable features include: